asti015/propellerhead/README.md

   to create the table.

 Unfortunately i have also run out of time to connect the web end with the service to pull the data out directly.

+UPDATE:
+Project structure has been fixed and front end table is populated with the data from the database.
+Please create the database manually before running the code.
+CREATE DATABASE customerOrderSystem;
+also application.properties file needs to be changed to configure mysql database access.